lz1irq/video-guide-book/chapters/03_video.md

 ###UDP

-Video can be transported over normal IP networks over UDP.
-For this, you need to pick a codecs for the video and audio and a container.
+Video can be transported over normal IP networks using UDP.
+For this, you need to pick codecs for the video and audio and a container.

 For UDP the container that currently works is __MPEG-TS__ (MPEG Transport Stream).
 The codecs are usually H.264 for video and AAC for audio.

 There are some advantages to using MPEG-TS over UDP:

-* Loose coupling - you can start the transmitter and it will run regardless of the receiver being there (unlike anything TCP-based);
+* Loose coupling - you can start the transmitter and it will run regardless of the receiver being there (unlike anything TCP-based).
-* Multipoint transport - you can use multicast addresses and read the stream from more than one place;
+* Multipoint transport - you can use multicast addresses and read the stream from more than one place.
 * It runs over any IP network, which in a lot of cases saves on cabling, as the network already exists.

 The tool used to push/receive streams over MPEG-TS/UDP is __ffmpeg__.

 Notes:

 * Packet loss on the network results in problems/errors in the received streams.
 * There are some extensions that add __FEC__ (Forward Error Correction) to the MPEG-TS stream, but as of January 2017 they're not in mainline ffmpeg.
 * Note that running UDP over the wide Internet will not work very well.
 A TCP based protocol is recommended because of the packet loss.